 Restore strength AND comfort

-Dental fillings are an effective way to restore teeth damaged by decay and prevent further deterioration.
-By sealing cavities and reinforcing weakened enamel, fillings help preserve your natural tooth structure and protect against infection or discomfort.
-With modern materials and gentle techniques, you can maintain both the health and appearance of your smile.
+Dental fillings North York are an effective way to restore teeth damaged by decay and prevent further deterioration.
+By sealing cavities and reinforcing weakened enamel, cavity filling, white dental fillings, and tooth colored fillings help preserve your natural tooth structure and protect against infection or discomfort.

 Stopping decay before it spreads